LearnMetabarcoding/LearnMetabarcoding/sphinx/source/readprocessing.rst

 .. admonition:: Data

-	You can download a zip archive of the data for all of the tutorials in this section `here <sectionAdata>`.
+	You can download a zip archive of the data for all of the tutorials in this section :ref:`here <sectionAdata>`.
 Unzip this to a convenient location.

 Next steps
 ==========